-Instead of having to resort to asking your friends and neighbors questions about child custody and divorces in Texas, the attorneys with the Law Office of Bryan Fagan wanted to provide you with a list of commonly asked questions and some (hopefully) thought provoking/entertaining answers.
+Instead of having to resort to asking your friends and neighbors questions about child custody and divorces in Texas, we wanted to provide you with a list of commonly asked questions and some (hopefully) thought provoking/entertaining answers.
 While your specific question may not be included in our list we hope that many of these questions and answers are relevant to your situation and can help you gain some knowledge.

-For those questions that you have that are not covered in today’s blog, may I suggest that you contact the Law Office of Bryan Fagan today for a free of charge consultation.
+For those questions that you have that are not covered in today’s blog, please contact us today for a free of charge consultation.
 We offer these consultations six days a week with one of our licensed family law attorneys.
 These are a great opportunity to sit down with an attorney who practices family law every day in order to ask questions, receive honest answers and learn more about our office and how we work on behalf of our clients.